python/devguide/docquality.rst

 appreciated with the documentation, and it requires little programming experience (with or without Python).

-`Documenting Python`_ covers the details of how Python's documentation works.
+:ref:`Documenting Python <documenting>` covers the details of how Python's documentation works.
 It includes an explanation of the markup used (although you can figure a lot out simply by looking at pre-existing documentation) and how to build the documentation (which allows you to see how your changes will look along with